Reese’s Peanut Butter Cheesecake has a cookie crust with peanut butter cheesecake, Reese’s peanut butter cups, and chocolate ganache.

 3-Ingredients: 1 package of Oreo Cookies, unsalted butter, and salt.

 - Pulse in the butter and salt.
-The cookie crumbs should resemble moist garden soil once combined.
+The cookie crumbs should resemble moist garden soil (usually described as wet sand) once combined.

 - Use a glass or flat round surface to help press the cookie crust down into an even layer.